-(2) The local government —

-(a) must make a copy of each State planning policy referred to in subclause (1) available for public inspection during business hours at the offices of the local government; and
+(2) The local government must ensure that each State planning policy referred to in subclause (1) is published in accordance with clause 87 of the deemed provisions.

-(b) may publish a copy of each of those State planning policies on the website of the local government.
+(3) Subclause (2) is an ongoing publication requirement for the purposes of clause 87(5)(a) of the deemed provisions.

 (If no other State planning policies are to be read as part of the Scheme, insert the words “There are no other State planning policies that are to be read as part of the Scheme.”.)

+[Clause 29 amended: SL 2020/252 r.
+36.]

 30. Modification of State planning policies

 (To be inserted if exclusions and variations to any other State planning policy that is to be read as part of the Scheme are to apply.
 If no exclusions or variations are to apply, insert the words “There are no modifications to a State planning policy that, under clause 29 is to be read as part of the Scheme.”.)